 Not if you included too many of them.

 Like this one from Jo.
-She’s had an impressive career, but her bio feels endless:
+She’s had an impressive career with many accomplishments, but her bio feels endless:

 This is way too much information.

 Writing your own bio can be hard.
 Sometimes you’re too close to the subject matter to realize what’s important and what can be left out.
-But your bio isn’t the place to share your entire life story.
+But your bio isn’t the place to share your entire life story and every single notable accomplishment, and it certainly shouldn’t have an endless word count.
 You need to be picky.

 What to Do Instead:

-With some careful pruning, the real gems hidden away in Jo’s bio can be given center stage:
+With some careful pruning, the real gems hidden away in Jo’s personal biography can be given center stage: